Tea-garden community: Recruitment

 Conditions of recruitment of labour from Bengal and Bihar were inhuman.
 Arakattis resorted to several fraudulent practices and physical force.

 From 15 December 1859 to 21 November 1861, the Assam Company brought the first batch of 2,272 recruits from outside.
-From of the total, 250 died on the way to Assam.
+Of these, 250 died on the way to Assam.
 From 2 April 1861 to 25 February 1862, 2,569 people were recruited and sent to Assam in two batches via the Brahmaputra river route.
 During the journey 135 died or got drowned, and 103 absconded.
 Between 1 May 1863 and 1 May 1866, 84,915 labourers were recruited, but 30,000 had died by June 1866.

 From 1877 to 1929, 419,841 recruits entered Assam as indentured labourers, including 162,188 males, 119,582 females and 138,071 children.
 From 1938 to 1947, 158,706 recruits came to Assam.
 They were brought to Assam through three riverine routes, two along the Brahmaputra and one via the Surma.

 Under the Workmen's Breach of Contract Act of 1859, Sections 490 and 492 of the Indian Penal Code (1860) and the Labour Act of 1863, as amended in 1865, 1870 and 1873, runaway workers could be punished by the Government alone.
 Yet the planters themselves generally disciplined such workers, inflicting upon them punitive tortures of all kinds.
 For labour was too precious to be sent out of their tea gardens to police and jail custody.

 Debarken Depots were used to carry the bonded labours.
 Some of the Debarken Depots in the Brahmaputra were Tezpur, Silghat, Kokilamukh, Dibrugarh, etc. Debarken Depots in Surma (Barak) were Silchar, Katigorah, Karimganj etc. Labourers were brought in ships, in conditions that were far lower than required for the transport of animals.
 Steamers were overcrowded with recruits and it was highly unhygienic.
 These conditions led to the spread of cholera among the labourers which led to the death of many among them in the journey.